Beyond Multi-Token Prediction: Pretraining LLMs with Future Summaries: Experiments

 \subsection{Setup}

 We pretrain 3B- and 8B-parameter models on corpora of 250B and 1T tokens, respectively, covering diverse domains.
 The majority of the data comes from DCLM-like sources and GitHub repositories, supplemented by specialized material in mathematics, programming, and related areas.
 Models are evaluated across a diverse set of benchmarks: ARC-Easy/Challenge~\citep{clark2018think} for general reasoning, MBPP~\citep{austin2021program} and HumanEval+~\citep{liu2023your} for code generation, and GSM8K~\citep{cobbe2021training} and Math-500~\citep{hendrycks2021measuring} for mathematical reasoning.
-Details of the pretraining corpus and hyperparameters are provided in~\Cref{app:pretraining}.
+Details of the pretraining corpus and hyperparameters are provided in~\Cref{app:pretrain-exp-setup}.

-We first benchmark our primary method, FSP-RevLM, against the baselines: next-token prediction (NTP), standard multi-token prediction (MTP)~\citep{mtp}, and DeepSeek-MTP (DS-MTP)~\citep{liu2024deepseek}.
-A natural way to improve MTP for longer horizons is to add multiple auxiliary heads, each predicting a token farther into the future, but this approach quickly becomes impractical.
+We first benchmark our primary method, FSP-RevLM, against the baselines: next-token prediction (NTP), multi-token prediction (MTP)~\citep{mtp}, and DeepSeek-MTP (DS-MTP)~\citep{liu2024deepseek}.
+Further, a natural way to improve MTP for longer horizons is to add multiple auxiliary heads, each predicting a token farther into the future, but this approach quickly becomes impractical.
 We therefore constrain both MTP and DS-MTP to a single auxiliary head predicting the immediate future token.
 This design choice keeps the comparison consistent and aligned with the proposed FSP, since it uses a single auxiliary head.

 Building on this unified single auxiliary head framework, we conduct an analysis of how MTP can be enhanced by predicting richer future targets instead of the immediate future token.
 In addition to predicting the learned future summary (FSP-RevLM), we compare handcrafted future summaries over short- and long-range windows.
-This includes the proposed multi-hot future summary (FSP-BCE) as a contributed baseline, and a random-token summary baseline (radomly sampling token from future), in line with prior works~\citep{thankaraj2025lookingtoken, mtpreg}.
+This includes the proposed bag-of-words future summary (FSP-BoW) as a contributed baseline, and randomly sampled future tokens, in line with prior works~\citep{thankaraj2025lookingtoken, mtpreg}.